hmatuschek/qdmr/README.md

 ![qdmr channel editor](https://raw.githubusercontent.com/hmatuschek/qdmr/master/doc/fig/qdmr-channels.png "The qdmr CPS software.")

 *qdmr* is a graphical user interface (GUI) application that allows to program several types of DMR radios.
-To this end, it aims at being a more universal code-plug programming software (CPS) compared to the device and even revision specific CPSs provided by the manufacturers.
-The goal of this project is to provide a **single**, **comfortable**, [**well-documented**](https://dm3mat.darc.de/qdmr/manual/) and **platform-independent** CPS for several (mainly Chinese) DMR radios.
+To this end, it aims at being a more universal codeplug programming software (CPS) compared to the device and even revision specific CPSs provided by the manufacturers.
+The goal of this project is to provide a **single**, **comfortable**, [**well-documented**](https://dm3mat.darc.de/qdmr/manual/) and **platform-independent** CPS for several types of (mainly Chinese) DMR radios.

 ## Supported Radios
-Currently, there are only two supported radios
+Currently, there are only two radios that are supported

   * Open GD77 firmware
   * Radioddity GD77 (untested)
   * Baofeng/Radioddity RD-5R & RD-5R+
   * TYT MD-UV390 / Retevis RT3S

-The limited amount of supported radios is due to the fact, that I only own these radios to test the software with.
+The limited amount of supported radios is due to the fact that I only own these radios to test the software with.